RyanDaDeng/laravel-google-recaptcha-v3/README.md

 {!!
 GoogleReCaptchaV3::render(['contact_us_id'=>'contact_us', 'signup_id'=>'signup']) !!}
 ```

-Go to /index and click submit button and you should see an error message that 'Score does not meet the treshhold' because the threshold >2.
+Go to /index and click submit button on contact us form and you should see an error message that 'Score does not meet the treshhold' because the threshold >2.
 You can play around the controller to see all outcomes.
 Importantly, you need to wait the script to load and render the token before clicking the submit button.

 ## Advanced Usage